Fill your College Details

 Instances and Schemas

-Instance: The instance of a database refers to the state of the data stored at a specific moment in time.
-It is a snapshot of the database that reflects the information stored at that point.
-As data is added or removed from the database, the instance changes frequently.
-Instances are dynamic and can fluctuate in size and content.
+Instance: An instance of a database is the condition of data stored at a specific time.
+It is a point in time snapshot of the database containing the data stored therein at that moment.
+When data is inserted or removed from the database, its instance changes accordingly.
+Instances are dynamic and can be of different sizes and content.

-Schema: The schema of a database is its overall design or blueprint.
-It defines the structure of the database, including the tables, relationships, constraints, and types of data that can be stored.
-The schema provides the foundation for how the data will be organized and ensures consistency across the system.
-Unlike the instance, the schema is relatively static and changes only infrequently, typically during design modifications or updates to the database structure.
+Schema: The Schema of a database is the overall plan or design of a database.
+Schema determines the structure of the database, the tables, relations, constraints, and what data can be stored.
+Schema is the basis on which the data will be structured and does not change throughout the system.
+In contrast to the instance, schema is very stable and changes very rarely, usually while making design modifications or altering the structure of the database.

 Differences between Schema and Instance